anchore/enterprise-client-go/pkg/enterprise/docs/ArtifactLifecyclePolicyConditions.md

 ### NewArtifactLifecyclePolicyConditions

-`func NewArtifactLifecyclePolicyConditions(daysSinceLastSeenInRuntime int32, daysSinceAnalyzed int32, artifactType string, ) *ArtifactLifecyclePolicyConditions`
+`func NewArtifactLifecyclePolicyConditions(evenIfExistsInRuntimeInventory bool, daysSinceAnalyzed int32, artifactType string, ) *ArtifactLifecyclePolicyConditions`

 NewArtifactLifecyclePolicyConditions instantiates a new ArtifactLifecyclePolicyConditions object This constructor will assign default values to properties that have it defined,